Operation of a high-frequency, phase-slip qubit: Results

 We also demonstrate our ability to perform single-shot readout, which is essential in implementing future quantum algorithms and quantum error correction schemes.
 We drove the qubit at the $\ket{g}$-$\ket{e}$ frequency to populate the qubit in both the ground and excited states, and measured the resonator response.
 We performed this measurement $2\times10^{6}$ times and constructed a histogram of the resulting data, which is presented in Fig.~\ref{fig:spec}(b).
 We observe clear separation between the $\ket{g}$ and $\ket{e}$ resonator responses with an assignment fidelity of 96\% \cite{gambetta_protocols_2007}.

-We next demonstrate qubit control by driving Rabi oscillations between the ground state and the excited state.
+We next perform qubit control by driving Rabi oscillations between the ground state and the excited state.
 We applied a drive with amplitude, $A$, and varied the duration, $t$, before measuring the state of the qubit via a readout pulse as described by the sequence shown in Fig.~\ref{fig:spec}(d).
 Figure~\ref{fig:spec}(c) shows oscillations in the qubit state as a function of $A$ and $t$.
 The extracted Rabi frequency for each pulse amplitude is plotted in Fig.~\ref{fig:spec}(e).
 The measured Rabi frequency depends linearly on the amplitude, which we expect for the behavior of a driven qubit.
 We note that despite the proximity of the $\ket{g}-\ket{f}$ transition to the $\ket{g}-\ket{e}$ transition, we do not observe any spurious oscillations in Fig.~\ref{fig:spec}(c).
-This further indicates that our phase slip qubit is behaving as a well-controlled two-level system, and is not leaking to the $\ket{f}$ state.
+This further indicates that our phase slip qubit is behaving as a well-controlled two-level system.

 We conducted time-domain measurements to characterize the qubit lifetime and coherence at the zero-flux sweet spot.
 We used standard measurement protocols to measure the relaxation time $T_1$, the Ramsey coherence time $T_{2R}$, and the single Hahn-echo coherence time $T_{2E}$ (Fig.~\ref{fig:time}(a-c)).
 The observed $T_1$ improves upon previously-measured relaxation times in phase slip qubits at \phiext$=0.5\Phi_0$ by a factor of $10^3$.
 The $T_{2R}$ is significantly smaller than $T_1$, however, which indicates strong qubit dephasing.
 The coherence time only partly improves with an echo pulse, indicating that the qubit may be suffering from high-frequency noise.
-The echo may also have resulted in limited improvement because our $X_{\pi}$ pulse was imperfect.
-Due to limitations in drive power from our room-temperature electronics, the width of our applied pulses for these measurements was \qty{9}{ns}, which is slightly more than half the measured $T_{2R}$ time.
-Master equation simulations of our driven qubit suggest that our $X_\pi$ and $X_{\pi/2}$ pulses do not bring our qubit completely to $\ket{e}$ and $\frac{1}{\sqrt{2}}(\ket{g}+\ket{e})$, respectively (See Supplementary Information for more details).
+The echo may also have resulted in limited improvement because our $X_{\pi}$ pulse was imperfect due to our pulse width being comparable to $T_{2R}$.